zchsh/pollinator-pathways-project-website/content/blog/boycott-plastic-with-these-bees-knees-food-wraps.md

 Now that you have successfully crafted a beeswax food wrap, you can feel good while keeping your food fresh.
 Similar to plastic cling-wrap, use your beeswax wraps to cover containers and swaddle your food in the fridge or on the go.

-Materials:
+## Materials

-· Double Boiler
+- Double Boiler

-· Parchment Paper
+- Parchment Paper

-· Thick Paintbrush
+- Thick Paintbrush

-· Scissors
+- Scissors

-· Baking sheet
+- Baking sheet

-· 2.5 tsp. pine resin
+- 2.5 tsp. pine resin

-· 1/8 cup beeswax pellets
+- 1/8 cup beeswax pellets

-· 1 tbsp jojoba oil
+- 1 tbsp jojoba oil

-· Cooling rack
+- Cooling rack

-· Cotton fabric
+- Cotton fabric

+## Directions

 1. Cut the cotton fabric into squares/circles to fit your kitchen’s bowls/plates/Tupperware.